thivit/os_assignment_3/README.md

 ## Sources Used
 - We used ChatGPT for explanation to better understand merge sort and the APIs being used in this scenario.

-- Youtube Videos on the merge sort algorithm:
+- Youtube videos on the merge sort algorithm:
     - [Learn Merge Sort in 13 minutes](https://www.youtube.com/watch?v=3j0SWDX4AtU)
     - [2.7.2.
 Merge Sort Algorithm](https://www.youtube.com/watch?v=mB5HXBb_HY8)